s-group-dev/git-utils/README.rst

 Git Utils, in short: guts
 =========================

-A toolbox for code janitors handle git operations withing world of git.
+A toolbox for code janitors handle git operations within world of git.

 Run guts
 --------